tylim88/Create-Prisma-App/README.md

 👿 mostly when running test or prod, this is due to Node server is ready before Prisma server and fail to deploy schema, this happen if your server is sleeping and prisma need time to establish connection.
 😇 the solution is easy, increase delay of `wait-prisma` scripts in `package.json`.
-👷 I will try to come up with checking mechanism in future.
+👷 will add checking mechanism in future.

 ### "Internal Server Error"